ApaxPhoenix/WebPy/README.md

 3. **Run Your Web Application**

-    Execute your web application script:
+    Execute your script:

     ```bash
     python app.py
     ```

-    Your WebPy application is now running at `http://127.0.0.1:8080/`.
+    Your WebPy application will be running at `http://127.0.0.1:8080/`.

 ## License

-WebPy is released under the GPL-3.0 License.
+WebPy is released under the MIT License.
 See [LICENSE](LICENSE) for details.